Supercritical Liouville quantum gravity and CLE$_4$: Introduction

 Most works on LQG consider only the subcritical and critical cases.
 In these cases, the DDK ansatz~\cite{david-conformal-gauge,dk-qg} implies that the Riemannian metric tensor associated with LQG takes the form \eqb g = e^{\gamma \Phi} \,(dx^2 + dy^2) \eqe where $\Phi$ is a random generalized function on $\BB D$ which locally looks like the the Gaussian free field (GFF).
 We assume that the reader is familiar with the GFF; the unfamiliar reader can consult, e.g.,~\cite{shef-gff,pw-gff-notes,bp-lqg-notes}.

 The metric tensor~\eqref{eqn-lqg-metric-tensor} still does not make rigorous sense, but one can nevertheless define various objects associated with it by approximating $\Phi$ by continuous functions.
+Moreover, following~\cite{shef-kpz,shef-zipper,wedges}, one can define LQG surfaces rigorously as domains decorated by random generalized functions, viewed modulo a conformal change of coordinates rule (see Definition~\ref{def-lqg-surface} below).
 There is a vast literature on critical and subcritical LQG and its connections to various other mathematical objects, including SLE, random planar maps, conformal field theory, and random permutations.
 See~\cite{bp-lqg-notes,gwynne-ams-survey,sheffield-icm} for some introductory expository articles on critical and subcritical LQG.

 In this paper, we will be primarily interested in the supercritical phase $\ccL \in (1,25)$.
 In this phase, $\gamma$ is complex so the metric tensor~\eqref{eqn-lqg-metric-tensor} is not defined even heuristically.
 In part for this reason, the supercritical phase is much more mysterious than the subcritical phase, even at a physics level of rigor.
-Nevertheless, supercritical LQG is potentially more interesting than subcritical LQG from the perspective of string theory, as we discuss in Remark~\ref{remark-string} below.
+Nevertheless, supercritical LQG is potentially more interesting than subcritical LQG from the perspective of string theory and Yang-Mills theory, as we discuss in Remark~\ref{remark-string} below.
 Moreover, a number of works have studied supercritical LQG or Liouville CFT with $\ccL \in (1,25)$ from a non-probabilistic perspective, see, e.g.,~\cite{ambjorn-remarks,bh-c-ge1-matrix,david-c>1-barrier,fkv-c>1-I,fk-c>1-II,gervais-weak-to-strong,gn-locality-string-models,bg-new-critical-dim,suzuki-note,verlinde-quantization,seiberg-notes,ribault-cft}.
 See~\cite[Section 2]{ghpr-central-charge} for additional discussion and references on supercritical LQG.